jmgurvitch/art-of-data/pythonlists.md

 11. Explain how positive and negative **indexes** locate specific elements.

+    Positive indices go forward through the list and count up from zero.
+Negative indices go backward through the list and count down from the list's last element.

 13. What is printed with this statement: `print(book)`?
 How is the information displayed?